The Bankrate promise

 From making sure your financial documents are in order to packing up boxes, there are many moving parts when closing on a home.
 One thing homebuyers usually don’t give much thought to is their home’s title — but they should.
-It’s a critical document that shows who legally owns the property.
+It shows who legally owns the property, which is critical not just to you but also to future buyers.

-Sure, it’s not as exciting as designing your new space or going furniture shopping, but a home’s title is important to avoid potential headaches later on.
+Sure, it’s not as exciting as designing your new kitchen or going furniture shopping, but a home’s title is important to avoid potential headaches later on.
 You might not realize there are several options, and the best one depends on many factors, such as your family’s circumstances, your reasons for buying a home and what you want to happen to it in the event of your death.

-Here’s what you need to know about how to title a home.
+Here’s what you need to know about house titles, and how to title your new home.

 What is a house title?
 Is it different from the deed?

 When you purchase a home, a title company conducts a title search to ensure that the seller is the sole owner of the home and no one else has any legal claim to or against the property.
-Lenders often require borrowers to purchase lender’s title insurance, which protects the lender against loss for the loan amount if someone has a claim against the property.
+Lenders often require borrowers to purchase lender’s title insurance as well, which protects the lender against loss for the loan amount if someone has a claim against the property.

 What are the different ways to hold a title?

-How titles are held for a property is an important consideration.
+How title is held for a property is an important consideration.
 Home title rules vary from state to state, so your options might be limited depending on your state’s laws.

 A property with sole ownership has its title under the name of one person (the sole owner, literally).

 - Who it’s best for: Single people living alone or a spouse who is purchasing a property as an investment.

 - What to know: If a married person wants to assume full financial responsibility for a property, their spouse must typically sign a quitclaim deed, giving up their ownership rights.